NoNotNotes/Mneme/Garden/02/139a-labor-theories.md

 ___

 # Components of Labor
+A successful labor depends on four integrated concepts, often referred to as the four Ps:
+1. The passage (a woman’s pelvis) is of adequate size and contour.
+2. The passenger (the fetus) is of appropriate size and in an advantageous position and presentation.
+3. The powers of labor (uterine factors) are adequate.
+4. The psyche, or a woman’s psychological state which may either encourage or inhibit labor.
+This can be based on her past life experiences as well as her present psychological state.
 ## Power
 1. **Uterine Contractions**: the primary power of labor.
 An involuntary, rhythmical, regular activity of uterine musculature.
 It occurs intermittently by allowing for a period of uterine relaxation between contractions; uterine and maternal rest and restoration of uteroplacental circulation; sustained fetal oxygenation.
 This propels the presenting part downward or forward, and aids in progressing dilatation and effacement.
 	- Contractions increase maternal BP due to increased peripheral arteriole pressure.
 Measurement of BP should be between contractions to gain accurate results.